norlab/LIS-546-SPR2021/content/data-acquisition-search-discovery.md

 ## Exercise Assignment

 Your exercise this week is to query an API about Pet Licenses in the City of Seattle.
+(This is meant to be fairly simple and straightforward, I didn't want to assign a complicated exercise knowing that the tutorial itself took time.)

 [`https://data.seattle.gov/Community/Seattle-Pet-Licenses/jguv-t9rb`](https://data.seattle.gov/Community/Seattle-Pet-Licenses/jguv-t9rb)